Interment of ashes

 It was the practise in the parish after the closure of the cemeteries in 1963 to permit plaques to be installed on the boundary walls of the cemetery adjacent to ashes interred within the perimeter.
 This practise has been discontinued in order to comply with the Diocesan policy on Memorial Gardens.
 Some families who had pre-paid in order to reserve a position may still be accommodated, so please contact the parish if you are in this category.

 In general, ashes are currently interred in a Memorial Garden set aside for the purpose.
 The parish records the names and details of those whose ashes have been interred in the Memorial Garden in a register held within the church and available for public inspection.
 In accordance with Diocesan policy, no plaques or permanent memorabilia marking where the ashes have been interred are permitted.
-There is an existing Memorial Garden at St Mary’s which is in use, and a garden for All Saints is being planned.
+There is an existing Memorial Garden at St Mary’s which is in use.
 For interment in the Memorial Garden families are asked to make a donation towards the establishment and upkeep.

 Some families wish to make a gift such as a garden bench or a tree near the place of interment, and a plaque may be affixed with a dedication.
 Please contact us if you wish to donate a tree or other item in memory of your loved one.
 Consultation with the parish as to the tree variety and placement is essential.
 Please contact us through email@example.com to discuss your wishes.